martijnspitter/transcriber/frontend/README.md

 npm run dev -- --open
 ```

+The application expects the backend API to be running at http://localhost:8000.
+Make sure the backend server is running before using the frontend.

 ## Building

-To create a production version of your app:
+To create a production version of the frontend:

 ```bash
 npm run build